 The dominant lineage also dictates the size.
 For instance, a Bengal with more dominant British Shorthair genes can grow larger than the average.
 On the other hand, Bengal cats with more dominant Bombay cat genes grow smaller than the average.
 All in all, regardless of the breeds in question, it's unlikely that a Bengal will grow out of the 8-15 pound range.

 The age of a Bengal will also dictate the size.
-Bengal cats reach full size (height and weight) around 1.5 years.
+Bengal cats reach full size (height and weight) around 1.5 years of age.
 Some may take longer (2 years) to reach full size, while some may take less time.